nZEDb/nZEDb/docs/CodeStyle.md

 ##Pull Requests
 * Any changes to the database should be in a single SQL patch of the format +1~<table>.sql.
-If it is for more than a single table us 'multiple' as the <table> identifier.
+If it is for more than a single table use 'multiple' as the <table> identifier.
 However, if a single patch becomes to complicated or confusing to read, it is acceptable to break it up into smaller more concise files (increasing the initial digit for each successive file).
+* SQL that is not related to a table, should use 'general' as the <table> identifier.